The Old Man and the "C" Student: Plot

 When Lisa writes a letter to the International Olympic Committee, they decide that Springfield will be home to the next Olympics.
 To honor the Olympics, there is a contest for the games' mascot.
 Homer creates a mascot for the Olympic Games named Springy, the Springfield Spring, which becomes the mascot (beating Patty and Selma’s mascot named Ciggy, a discus thrower made entirely of cigarettes and ashtrays) and everyone in Springfield prepares for the games.
-When the IOC inspects the town, things go well until Bart does a stand-up comedy routine that insults foreign nations, which only Principal Skinner, Homer, and the kids find funny.
-In response, the IOC refuses to let Springfield host the Olympics (they award it to Shelbyville, who presumably and chronologically lost it to Sydney), and Superintendent Chalmers blames Skinner for putting Bart on stage with his racy jokes.
+When the IOC inspects the town, things go well until Bart does a disparaging stand-up comedy routine, which only Principal Skinner, Homer, and the kids find funny.
+In response, the IOC refuses to let Springfield host the Olympics (they award it to Shelbyville), and Superintendent Chalmers blames Skinner for putting Bart on stage with his racy jokes.
 In order to avoid losing his job, Skinner makes every one of the school's students do 20 hours of community service.

 After sending Milhouse to collect medical waste on the beach and leaving Martin to start a basketball program between inter-city gangs, Skinner has Bart assigned to work at the Springfield Retirement Castle, where Lisa also works voluntarily.
 Bart is dismayed at how little the seniors are allowed to do.

 Meanwhile, Homer gets 1,000 springs he intended to sell as Olympic mascots.
 He uses various get-rich-quick schemes to sell off the mascots, but fails miserably and gets abused due to Springfield's hatred of Bart's comedy routine and everyone including Marge being annoyed by the springs.
 Ultimately, he is forced to flush the springs down the toilet.
 At the time Lisa leads the seniors in "imagination time", but when she departs, Bart makes the seniors escape to get a taste of freedom.
 Bart takes the seniors on a trip on the town and on a boat ride, and Lisa is initially shocked to see these things happen, but nevertheless, she is quite impressed by what Bart does for the seniors.
 The seniors have fun until their boat crashes into Mr. Burns' schooner.
 The boat begins to sink and the seniors turn on Bart, but Grampa defends him, saying Bart gave them the best fun they have had in twenty years.
 However, the springs that Homer flushed down the toilet save them, causing the boat to bounce up at the surface long enough for the Coast Guard to rescue everyone.
 Bart finishes his community service time, but decides to help the seniors still enjoy themselves and spend more time with Grampa.